GSathish/eece211/r-GUIs.md

 });
 ```

 The `invokeLater()` simply drops this `Runnable` object at the end of the queue, and when Swing's event loop reaches it, it simply calls `run()`.
-Thus the body of `run()` ends up run by the event-dispatch thread, where it can safely call observers and mutators on the view tree.
+Thus the body of `run()` ends up being run by the event-dispatch thread, where it can safely call observers and mutators on the view tree.

 In the Java Tutorials, read: